mpizzicaroli/mpizzicaroli.github.io/_posts/2024-4-10-missfile.md

 ![]({{site.baseurl}}/images/error_okay.png)

-New Outlook asked if I wanted to open the file…but there was no hash leak…so no preview pane unfortunately.
+New Outlook asked if I wanted to open the file…but there was no hash leak…so no preview pane vulnerability unfortunately.

 ![]({{site.baseurl}}/images/continue.png)